-Objective Strategy Measure Target Industry and employment promotion 3.1 Regional links Build strong links with adjoining local governments and key external organisations to promote economic and employment development in the shire.
-Membership of regional groups 2 (Mitez and NWROC) 3.2 Business attraction Promote and encourage businesses to locate in the shire and provide incentives to local businesses to expand, including incentives to create employment opportunities Number new businesses to the shire 2 3.3 Community business development Promote projects and business opportunities appropriate to Council's capacity as an economic entity within the region Number of initiatives implemented 2 3.4 Economic infrastructure Advocate and encourage economic development infrastructure and services (including private housing) to underpin capacity and connectivity in the region Number of renewed or new infrastructure and/or services 2 3.5 Renewable energy opportunities facilitated Research and promote renewable and alternative energy sources (Advocate on behalf of industry proponents) Kilowatts renewable energy installed 150kW Tourism and area promoti 3.6 Support local and regional initiatives in tourism promotion and information services for the shire and the region Develop, adopt and implement Tourism Business plan including Tourism Strategy Visitor Information Centre Numbers >10,000
+Objective Strategy Measure Target INDUSTRY AND EMPLOYMENT PROMOTION 3.1 Regional links Build strong links with adjoining local government and key external organisations to promote economic and employment development in the shire.
+Membership of regional groups 2 (Mitez and NWROC) 3.2 Business attraction Promote and encourage business to locate in the shire and provide incentives to local businesses to expand, including incentives to create employment opportunities Number new businesses to the shire 2 3.3 Community business development Promote projects and business opportunities appropriate to Councils capacity as an economic entity within the region Number of initiatives implemented 200% 3.4 Economic infrastructure Advocate and encourage economic development infrastructure and services (including private housing) to underpin capacity and connectivity in the region.
+Number of renewed or new infrastructure and/ or services 2 3.5 Renewable energy opportunities facilitated.
+Research and promote renewable and alternative energy sources (advocate on behalf of industry proponents) Kilowatts renewable energy installed 150kw TOURISM AND AREA PROMOTION 3.6 Support local and regional initiatives in Tourism promotion and information services for the shire and the region.
+Develop, adopt and implement Tourism Business plan including Tourism strategy Visitor Information centre numbers >10,000